Where is the best snorkeling in the world?

 To top it all off, great walls of colorful coral formations (which make the channel quite narrow) add more areas of exploration.
 Without a doubt, the German Channel is an exceptional spot, and has to be one of the best places in the world to snorkel and dive.

 South Ari Atoll, Maldives

-The Maldives probably tops the list as one of the most tropical places on earth, but it is also one of the best places to snorkel in the world!
+The Maldives probably tops the list as one of the most tropical places on earth, but it is also one of the best beach snorkeling places in the world!
 This little slice of paradise is littered with hundreds of atolls dotted over crystal clear waters.
 The South Ari Atoll’s beautiful reefs are easily some of the best in the Maldives, and indeed the Indian Ocean.

 It is worth checking out the famous ‘Canyon’ situated just 1km south of the Blue Hole.
 This underwater cave caused by an earthquake, has some gorgeous surrounding reefs and an easy entrance from the shore.
-Expect to see octopus, eagle rays, pufferfish and more!
+Expect to see many types of rays, octopus, pufferfish and more!